qpliu/esolang/denver/README.md

 active arms, execution is blocked until one or more active arms can succeed.
 One of the arms that can succeed will succeed, and its body will be executed, then, unless the body exits the message statement, the message statement is executed again.
+If execution is blocked because every arm is attempting to send to an exited thread or the `null` thread, or is attempting to receiving only from exited threads or the `null` thread, the thread exits.

 A send arm sends its right argument to its left argument.